amazon-connect/amazon-connect-salesforce-scv/projects/SCV-VoicemailExpress/docs/vmx_installation_instructions.md

 - ARN for the AWSSCV Common Layers - Node layer from the [Lambda console](https://console.aws.amazon.com/lambda/home)
 - ARN for the AWSSCV Common Layers - Python layer from the [Lambda console](https://console.aws.amazon.com/lambda/home)
 - ARN for the Amazon Kiesis data stream used for streaming your CTRs from the [Amazon Kinesis Data streams console](https://console.aws.amazon.com/kinesis/home)
-- ARN for the Salesforce Access Secrets from the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home)
+- ARN for the Salesforce Config Secrets from the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home)
 - Amazon Connect Instance Alias from the [Amazon Connect console](https://console.aws.amazon.com/connect/home)
 - The full domain for your Salesforce org, including the https://
 - Your current Salesforce API version